• Skip to primary navigation

 two photos showing how to make Thumbprint Cookies - adding dry ingredients

 Then place the dough balls on the prepared cookie sheet and press your thumb into the center of each dough ball to form a well and slightly flatten the cookies.
-You can also use a 1 tsp measuring spoon to make the wells.
+You can also use a 1 teaspoon measuring spoon to make the wells.

-Add the jam
+Add the Jam

 Next, carefully fill each well of the cookies with about 1 tsp of jam – don’t let it overflow the well.
 We like making raspberry thumbprint cookies but you can choose your favorite jam.

-two photos showing how to make Thumbprint Cookies - filling cookies with raspberry jam before baking
+how to make Thumbprint Cookies - filling cookies with raspberry jam before baking

 Bake & Cool